 Forcing my eyes to open again, I saw that it was Valentina, the ship’s doctor.
 Luís and Wilhelm were standing nearby, concerned looks on their faces.
 They looked more worn than I last remembered, as if they hadn’t been able to sleep much for the long trip.
 Being cramped up in a spacecraft, even one as large as the one we were on, had to be very stressful.

 “Tā mā de.
 I feel terrible.”
 I managed to raise a limp hand to my head.
 My head felt as though it was painfully inflating, blood pounding against my eardrums as it rushed back in.

 Valentina chuckled at that.
 “You look it, too.
 It’ll be a day or two before you feel a hundred percent.
 You’re still better looking than Will.”

 “I heard that,” the commander said, trying to suppress a smile.

 On shaking legs, I stepped out of the stasis pod, gladly accepting a towel from Luís.
 I was naked as the day I was born, as was necessary for stasis, but I was too tired and pained to care about that.
 All I wanted was a hot bath and some food, preferably with a nice cup of tea to go with it.

 “H-how long?”
 I asked weakly, drying myself of the last drops of coolant.

-“Five years,” Valentina replied.
+“About eighteen years,” Valentina replied.
 “Shipboard time, anyway.
 We’re already decelerating in the system’s Oort Cloud.
 We can talk about it later, though; for now, let’s get you some clothes and a decent meal.”

 “I hope you like protein paste and distilled water,” Luís said, grinning.
 “It’ll be a few days before your gut gets used to working again, according to Mother Russia here.”